Parashat Vayishlach – Flattery of the Wicked

 Answer

-However, Tosafot (Sotah 41b, s.v. “kol hamechanef”) write that the prohibition of flattery applies only when there is no danger, but in a situation of danger it is permitted to flatter a wicked person so that he will not harm him.
-They prove this from the story related in the Gemara (Nedarim 22a) about the Amora Ulla, who was traveling to Eretz Yisrael, and two men accompanied him.
+However, Tosafot (Sotah 41b, s.v. «kol hamechanef») write that the prohibition of flattery applies only where there is no danger, but in a case of danger it is permitted to flatter a wicked person so that he not harm him.
+They prove this from the story brought in the Gemara (Nedarim 22a) about the Amora Ulla, who was traveling to Eretz Yisrael, and two men accompanied him.
 On the way, one of them murdered the other.
-The murderer asked Ulla, “Did I do well?” and Ulla answered him: “Yes, go and cut his throat completely.”
-When Ulla reached Eretz Yisrael, he asked Rabbi Yochanan whether he had acted properly in agreeing with that murderer, and Rabbi Yochanan answered him: “You saved your life.”
+The murderer asked Ulla: “Did I do well?” and Ulla answered him: “Yes, go and cut his throat completely.”
+When Ulla arrived in Eretz Yisrael, he asked Rabbi Yochanan whether he had acted correctly in agreeing with that murderer, and Rabbi Yochanan answered him: “You saved your life.”

-According to this, we understand why it was permitted for our forefather Yaakov to praise Esav with flattering words in order to save his life.
+According to this, it is understood why it was permitted for our forefather Yaakov to praise Esav with flattering words, in order to save his life.

-But we must wonder in the opposite direction: what was Tosafot’s doubt whether one may flatter a wicked person in a case of danger, when all the prohibitions of the Torah are set aside for the sake of saving a life, except for the three cardinal sins?
+Yet we must be puzzled in the opposite direction: what was Tosafot’s doubt as to whether one may flatter a wicked person in a case of danger, when all the prohibitions of the Torah (aside from the three cardinal sins) are overridden by pikuach nefesh — saving a life?

-Several explanations have been given to this question; we will cite some of them:
+Several explanations have been given to this question; we will mention some of them:

-A. In the sefer Birkat Avraham (Erlanger, on Nedarim 22a) it is written that, in truth, where there is only a fear of danger, a person is forbidden to flatter a wicked person, as Rabbeinu Yonah writes (Sha’arei Teshuvah, Gate 3, sec.
-188), and a person is obligated to endanger himself rather than burden his soul with such a grave sin.
-Therefore, Tosafot had to innovate that the prohibition applies only where there is a doubtful danger, but in a clear and proven danger, as in the case of Ulla with that man who had already shown himself to be a murderer, in such a case it is permitted to flatter him.
+A. In the sefer Birkat Avraham (Erlanger, Nedarim 22a) he writes that in truth, where there is only a possible danger, a person is forbidden to flatter a wicked person, as Rabbeinu Yonah writes (Shaarei Teshuva, gate 3, sec.
+188): a person is obligated to expose himself to danger rather than bring upon his soul such a grievous sin.
+Therefore Tosafot needed to introduce a novelty: the prohibition applies only in a case of possible danger, but in a clear and proven mortal danger, such as Ulla faced with that man who had already shown himself to be a murderer, in that case it is permitted to flatter him.

 According to this explanation, Yaakov understood that the danger posed by Esav was clear and proven, and therefore he was permitted to flatter him.

-According to this explanation, the reason why Yaakov was permitted to flatter Esav is that he did not validate his deeds or say that they were in accordance with the law, but merely praised him by saying that he is as important as an angel.
+According to this explanation, the reason it was permitted for Yaakov to flatter Esav is that he did not validate Esav’s deeds as being in accordance with the law, but merely praised him and said that he is as important as an angel.

-Once a group of empty and wild non‑Jewish youths came to our town and cast fear upon the townspeople with their wild behavior.
-They shouted loudly, smashed windows, and caused damage to people and property that came their way.
-All the residents of the town stayed locked in their homes the whole day in great fear.
-That night a wedding was to take place in town, and I was supposed to officiate the kiddushin.
-They came and told me that the holy Rabbi of Naszód zatzal had arrived and was waiting for me.
-When I came to him, I was surprised to see that there was no sign of worry or fear on him.
-We spoke, and in the midst of the conversation the Rav of Naszód remembered that he had not yet recited the blessing over the new moon.
-He gathered a minyan, went outside, and stood in the middle of the street, not far from where the gang of rioters was sitting.
-He recited Birkat HaLevanah calmly and melodiously, and afterwards he instructed the worshippers to sing “Tovim Me’orot,” as was the custom in their community.
+Once a group of young, empty and wild non-Jews came to our town and struck terror into the townspeople by their savage behavior.
+They screamed loudly, smashed windows and damaged people and property that happened to be in their way.
+All the inhabitants of the town remained locked in their homes all day in great fear.
+That night a wedding was to take place in the town, and I was supposed to serve there as mesader kiddushin (conducting the betrothal).
+They came and told me that the holy Rav of Naszód zatzal had arrived and was waiting for me.
+When I came to him, I was surprised to see no sign of worry or fear on him at all.
+We spoke, and in the course of the conversation the Rav of Naszód remembered that he had not yet recited Kiddush Levana.
+He gathered a minyan, went outside, and stood in the middle of the street, not far from where the band of rioters was sitting.
+He recited the blessing over the moon calmly and pleasantly, and afterwards he instructed the worshipers to sing “Tovim Me’orot,” as was the custom in their community.

-After that we went to the chuppah, which was held in a house adjacent to the place where those wicked people were sitting.
-The escorts of the groom began to walk quickly out of fear, and the Rav of Naszód rebuked them that one may not run with a groom, who is compared to a king, and he continued on his way with calm and composure.
-“When I saw this,” relates the Rav of Klausenburg, “I understood what bitachon (trust in God) and true faith really are.”
+Afterwards we went to the chuppah, which was held in a house adjacent to the place where those wicked men were sitting.
+The escorts of the groom began to walk quickly out of fear, but the Rav of Naszód rebuked them, saying that one may not run with a groom, who is likened to a king, and he continued on his way unhurriedly and serenely.
+“When I saw this,” relates the Rav of Klausenburg, “I understood what true bitachon in Hashem and genuine faith are.”